SnehaJoshi11/Election-Analysis/README.md

 5. Determine the winner of the election based on popular vote.
 6. Calculate the voter turnout for each county.
 7. Calculate the percentage of votes from each county out of the total.
-8. Determine the county with the highest turnout..
+8. Determine the county with the highest turnout.

 ## Resources